-V. Bryan Lawlis, Ph.D., age 68, has served on our Board of Directors since May 2014 and has also served as the Chairman of our Scientific Advisory Board from November 2012 through June 2016.
+V. Bryan Lawlis, Ph.D., age 69, has served on our Board of Directors since May 2014 and has also served as the Chairman of our Scientific Advisory Board from November 2012 through June 2016.
 He currently serves as the Science Director for our Board of Directors.
-He served as the President and Chief Executive Officer of Itero Biopharmaceuticals, LLC, a privately held limited liability holding company which has held the assets of Itero Biopharmaceuticals, Inc., or Itero Biopharmaceuticals, from August 2011 until its dissolution in 2017.
+Dr. Lawlis served as the President and Chief Executive Officer of Itero Biopharmaceuticals, LLC, a privately held limited liability holding company which held the assets of Itero Biopharmaceuticals, Inc., or Itero Biopharmaceuticals, from August 2011 until it discontinued operations in 2014.
 Dr. Lawlis co-founded and served as President and Chief Executive Officer of Itero Biopharmaceuticals, from 2006 until it discontinued operations in August 2011.
 Prior to that, he served as President and Chief Executive Officer of Aradigm Corporation, a pharmaceutical company, from August 2004, and served on its board of directors from February 2005, continuing in both capacities until August 2006.
 Dr. Lawlis served as Aradigm Corporation's President from June 2003 to August 2004 and as its Chief Operating Officer from November 2001 to June 2003.
-Previously, Dr. Lawlis co-founded Covance Biotechnology Services, Inc., a contract biopharmaceutical manufacturing company, served as its President and Chief Executive Officer from 1996 to 1999, and served as Chairman from 1999 to 2001 when it was sold to Diosyth RTP, Inc., a division of Akzo Nobel, NV.
+Previously, Dr. Lawlis co-founded Covance Biotechnology Services, Inc., a contract biopharmaceutical manufacturing company, served as its President and Chief Executive Officer from 1996 to 1999, and served as Chairman from 1999 to 2001 when it was sold to Diosynth RTP, Inc., a division of Akzo Nobel, NV.
 From 1981 to 1996, Dr. Lawlis was employed at Genencor, Inc., a biotechnology company, and Genentech.
 His last position at Genentech was Vice President of Process Sciences.
-Dr. Lawlis has served on the boards of directors of three privately held companies, Reform Biologics, LLC since February 2014 and AbSci LLC since April 2016.
-He has also served on the boards of directors at Sutro Biopharmaceuticals, Inc., a public biopharmaceutical company from July 2003 until June 2020, BioMarin Pharmaceutical Inc., a public biopharmaceutical company since June 2007 and Geron Corporation, a public biopharmaceutical company since March 2012 and Aeglea Biotherapeutics, Inc., a public biopharmaceutical company since July 2018.
+Dr. Lawlis has served on the boards of directors of two privately held companies, Reform Biologics, LLC since February 2014 and AbSci LLC since April 2016.
+He has also served on the boards of directors at BioMarin Pharmaceutical Inc., a public biopharmaceutical company, since June 2007 and Geron Corporation, a public biopharmaceutical company, since March 2012.
+In July of 2018, Dr. Lawlis became a board member at Aeglea Biotherapeutics.
+He previously served on the board of directors at Sutro Biopharmaceuticals, Inc., a public biopharmaceutical company, from 2003 until June 2020.
 Dr. Lawlis has served as an adviser to Phoenix Venture Partners, a venture capital firm focused on manufacturing technologies, since September 2015.
 Dr. Lawlis holds a B.A. in Microbiology from the University of Texas at Austin and a Ph.D. in Biochemistry from Washington State University.
 We believe Dr. Lawlis is qualified to serve on our Board of Directors due to his longtime involvement in the biotechnology industry and extensive service as a director or officer of other life sciences companies.